 Yes, it's happening!
 Vegan thanksgiving waffles made with mashed potatoes, a plant-based turkey meat, gravy, and cranberry sauce.

-You could do this with leftovers from your feast or you could just make these for your actual feast and eat breakfast for dinner… cause you’re an adult and you can do what you want!
+You could do this with leftovers from your feast or you could just make these for your actual feast and eat breakfast for dinner... cause you're an adult and you can do what you want!
 Feeling thankful yet?
-You will be soon once you sink your teeth into these!
+You will once you sink your teeth into these!ย

 This was part of the first official Thanksgiving challenge this week!
 Check out the fierce competition in the video below or keep scrolling for the vegan Thanksgiving waffles recipe.